-Join Seán Duggan for an in-depth discussion in this video Using a gradient mask, part of Photoshop Compositing Project: Replacing a Sky.
+Join Seán Duggan for an in-depth discussion in this video Using a gradient mask, part of Replacing a Sky in Photoshop.

 - Once you've identified a new sky image that you feel will work well in your main photograph, the next step is to blend the two together, so that the new sky replacement is convincing.
 The primary way to achieve this using non-destructive editing techniques, is to use a Layer Mask.
 In many cases, a Layer Mask will begin with a selection of an area in the image.
 But for some sky replacements, you can skip that part, and use the Gradient tool directly on an empty Layer Mask.
 So an area you need to think about blending in a new sky into a photograph, the horizon edge and the simplicity or complexity of that horizon edge, will determine how simple or complex the masking job will be.